 In an effort to help providers that may be experiencing claims payment issues, Beacon runs quarterly reports identifying those providers that may benefit from outreach and education.
-Providers with low approval rates are contacted and offered support and documentation material to help reconcile any billing issues that are having an adverse financial impact and to ensure proper billing practices within Beacon's documented guidelines.
+Providers with low approval rates are contacted and offered support and documentation materials to assist in reconciliation of any billing issues that are having an adverse financial impact and ensure proper billing practices within Beacon's documented guidelines.